bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

  <img class="blog-image" style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/create_pipeline_5.png"/>
  </div>

- Finally, to actually work with our pipeline, we have to start it.
-Open the *Pipeline* section in the toolbar on the left and click on the play button.
+ To actually be able to work with our pipeline, we have to start it eventually.
+Open the *Pipeline* section in the toolbar on the left side and click the play button.
  <div style="text-align: center">
  <img style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/start_pipeline.png" alt="overview of pipelines"/>
  </div>

  ### Monitor the data stream
- The moment we start the pipeline, our configured detection tools work.
+ The moment we start the pipeline, our configured detection tools are working.
- So from this moment on, you can observe notifications popping up in the *notification* section in the toolbar left hand.
+ So from that moment on, you can observe notifications appear in the *notification* section in the toolbar on the left.
- There you can inspect the single notifications as you can see below.
+ There you can inspect the single notifications, as you can see below.
  <div style="text-align: center">
   <img style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/notifications.png" alt="notification window"/>
  </div>

  <br>
  Finally, we can configure our dashboard.
 Go to the *Dashboard* section on the toolbar and create a new dashboard.
- Click on *Edit* and add the fluid temperature as a line chart.
-We now can watch the incoming values for the fluid temperature continously.
+ Click *Edit* and add the fluid temperature as a line chart.
+Now we can continuously observe the incoming fluid temperature values.

   <div class="my-carousel">
   <img class="blog-image" style="max-width: 100%;" src="/docs/blog/assets/2020-07-xx/create_dashboard_1.png"/>